-For those who like to dance the night away the clubs in Khao San Road, RCA and on Sukhumvit 11 bring in international DJs who spin records till the early hours of the morning.
+For those who like to dance the night away, the clubs in Khao San Road, RCA and on Sukhumvit 11 bring in international DJs who spin records till the early hours of the morning.
 If large scale celebrations are not your thing, then there are plenty of other options.
-Local restaurants and bars will also be celebrating, and whether you are travelling with family, friends or by yourself, there is an event to suit everyone.
+Local restaurants and bars will also be celebrating.
+Whether you’re travelling with family, friends or alone, fun and festivities await.

-In front of the mall there will be a beer garden and live entertainment including live bands and DJs.
-There will also be plenty of snack stalls.
-To really fit in, find one of the sellers who will be touting their flashing headbands and sparkly date sunglasses.
-Getting there and back is extremely easy as the BTS skytrain runs until after midnight on New Year’s Eve.
+In front of the mall, there’ll usually be a beer garden and live entertainment that includes live bands and DJs.
+There’ll also be plenty of snack stalls.
+To really fit in, find one of the sellers who’ll be touting their flashing headbands and sparkly date sunglasses.
+Getting there and back is extremely easy as the BTS Skytrain runs until after midnight on New Year’s Eve.
 Read More...

 - BTS: Chit Lom/Siam

 The night market will be buzzing: expect live music, Thai celebrity appearances and fireworks as the clock strikes twelve.
 Many of the restaurants will be hosting special suppers and it’s worth booking ahead to make sure you get a table.
 Check our favourite Asiatique restaurants here.
-If you don’t manage to get a table never fear, there are plenty of food stalls and bars to keep you fed and watered.
+If you don’t manage to get a table, never fear, as there are plenty of food stalls and bars to keep you fed and watered.
 Read More...

-The rooftop bars and restaurants in Bangkok are pretty magical on an ordinary night of the year, but come New Year’s Eve they add an extra dose of sparkle and magic to their lofty surroundings.
-New rooftops open every year, and as competition increases, the events become more impressive.
+The rooftop bars and restaurants in Bangkok are pretty magical on any ordinary night of the year but come New Year’s Eve, they add an extra dose of sparkle and magic to their lofty surroundings.
+New rooftops open almost every year in the city, and as competition increases, the events become more impressive.

 Make sure you bring ID as RCA are strict on this issue.
-If you’re partying in a group and can’t decide whether you want live music, R and B, pop or international DJs then RCA is a classic option, there really is something for everyone here.
+If you’re partying in a group and can’t decide whether you want live music, R & B, pop or international DJs then RCA is a classic option.
 Clubs will stamp your hand upon entry so you can pop in and out of a handful of places.
-The crowd here is young and fun-loving, a great end of the year party spot.
+The crowd here is young and fun-loving, a great party spot to bring in the new year.
 Read More...